ptomato/talks/tc39-2023-07/README.md

 - Offset time zones: e.g., `"+01:00"`
 - Previously allowed up to ns precision: `"+01:00:00.000000001"`
 - IXDTF (the IETF string format) does not actually support &lt;minutes precision in these; we overlooked this
-- Better to limit here and expand later, than change IETF at this point
+- Better to limit now and relax later, than change IETF at this point
-- Offsets of named time zones can still be &lt; minutes (e.g. `Africa/Monrovia`)
+- Offsets of named time zones can still be &lt;minutes precision
+    - e.g. `Africa/Monrovia`

 ```js
 Temporal.TimeZone.from("+01:00:01")  // no longer allowed